Sandie Jones Story (Active: 1968-1983-present)

 best known female singing stars throughout the 1970's and into the

-1980's.
-She came to the showband scene with one of the long running
+Sandie came to the showband scene on a full time basis with one of the

 showbands of the era, The Royal Earls.
-Never a top name on the
+Formed (we think) in early

 eventually try a gimmick dressing up as African warriors and